-In the coming years it will be a central challenge for employers to engage their workforce in order to run a successful business.
+It is an undisputed fact that today's employers need to engage their workforce in order to run a successful business.
 That's why many organizations are turning to employee engagement apps for the proven benefits they bring when it comes to interacting directly with their employees.

 Companies with engaged employees outperform those without by 202%; customer retention rates are 18% higher when employees are highly engaged; and organizations that have more than 50% employee engagement retain more than 80% of their customers.
 Engagement is a key to every company's success.